rpoleski/MulensModel/developers_board.md

     * when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | grep Quantity
     * use lazy loading in MagnificationCurve.magnification and/or Model.magnification
     * guessing parameters of PSPL model ([Kim+17](https://arxiv.org/abs/1703.06883) as an example)
-    * Errorbar scaling, in particular the two parameter.
     * add calculation of Caustic Region of Influence (CROIN) - [Penny 2014](http://adsabs.harvard.edu/abs/2014ApJ...790..142Y)
     * anything from use cases that does not work yet -- see TODO.md file
-    * [2] plotting data in MulensData (also update PSPL tutorial)
+    * plotting data in MulensData (also update PSPL tutorial)
     * interaction with fitting routines - see [list of them](https://arxiv.org/abs/1711.03329)
     * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, there there is no point in remembering huge indexes (whole self.times)
     * profile the code (python -m cProfile script.py)